finite-colin-machine/ME-405-Romi/README.md

 # ME-405-Romi
-## Project Overview
+## Project Overview and Results
 ![Romi](images/romi.JPG "Romi")
 **Figure 1:** Complete robot

-This is the repository for the ME 405 term project that required building and programming a line following robot using Romi.
+This is the repository for the ME 405 term project that required building and programming a line following differential drive robot.
 The robot follows a black line from the start box to the finish box and navigates around a wall obstacle along the way.
 After finishing, the robot drives back to start and prepares for another run.
+The robot features a line sensor, bump sensors, and a 9-DOF absolute orientation IMU to read heading and yaw.

 [Watch Romi complete the course.](https://cpslo-my.sharepoint.com/:v:/g/personal/cobentle_calpoly_edu/EVazc3-Y6zpHkRecavvJRQMB5AY1bCsFI095H2HzwaM4ng?nav=eyJyZWZlcnJhbEluZm8iOnsicmVmZXJyYWxBcHAiOiJPbmVEcml2ZUZvckJ1c2luZXNzIiwicmVmZXJyYWxBcHBQbGF0Zm9ybSI6IldlYiIsInJlZmVycmFsTW9kZSI6InZpZXciLCJyZWZlcnJhbFZpZXciOiJNeUZpbGVzTGlua0NvcHkifX0&e=TcedAd)

+The robot can successfully navigate the course, but has room for future improvements.
+Currently, the wall navigation parameters have to be preprogrammed.
+Having the robot slowly bump around the wall similar to a Roomba could make this program more flexible for unknown obstacles while keeping the same bump sensors.
+The navigation from start to finish relies on the start box being directly behind the robot when it finishes the course.
+Adding calculations for the robot's postion while running through the course would allow it to drive back to start even if the start and finish boxes were moved.
+The program could run faster by using an analog line sensor or by configuring the digital sensor to work with interupts to prevent the program from waiting while reading the line.

 ## Hardware
 The robot is built off a Romi chassis and controlled using a Nucleo L476RG running MicroPython.
 An additional circuit board called the Shoe of Brian attaches to the Nucleo.
 Information about the shoe and general support for the techniques used in this project can be found [here](https://github.com/spluttflob/ME405-Support).